megu5202/Paper/roughDraft.md

 Arguments For?
 ==============

 The arguments for adding generics to Java are obvious.
-Generics allow for reasonable flexibility under the type safety.
+Generics allow for reasonable flexibility under the type safety that Java provides.
+With generics, Lists and other collections don't have to store a general object, they can store a specific type of object which, in turn allows for Java to leverage it's compile time type checking to ensure that the correct class types is being casted.